ByronKrauskopf/Stock_analysis/README.md

 ### Code performance

-The performance of the refactored code is clearly more efficent then the original script.
+The performance of the refactored code is clearly more efficient then the original script.
 This can be seen by comparing the run times of the respective analyses.
 The screenshots provided in the prior section on stock performance also display the runtime using the original script.
 The screenshots below provide the runtime for the same analysis performed with the refactored code.

 ![Refactored 2017 analysis](./VBA_Challenge_2017.PNG)
 ![Refactored 2018 analysis](./VBA_Challenge_2018.PNG)